propavingk/SlotDrift/CODE_OF_CONDUCT.md

 Examples of representing our community include using an official email address, posting via an official social media account, or acting as an appointed representative at an online or offline event.

+## Enforcement

+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at [MAINTAINER CONTACT].
+All complaints will be reviewed and investigated promptly and fairly.